Bucket List: What are the top tourist attractions to visit in Verona?

 Also known as the Duomo of Verona, this cathedral was established in the 12th century.
-The intricate designs, precious gems in this cathedral give it a heaven-like aesthetic.
+This cathedral’s intricate designs and precious gems give it a heaven-like aesthetic.

-This Roman Catholic cathedral is dedicated to the Blessed Virgin Mary under the designation Santa Maria Matricolare.
+This Roman Catholic cathedral is dedicated to the Blessed Virgin Mary under Santa Maria Matricolare.

 Visit one of the world’s oldest libraries.

 Located within the Verona Cathedral is the Chapter Library.
 It is one of the world’s oldest libraries that continues to function today.
 In this library, one will find unique and almost ancient books such as the Verona Codex, a list of Roman dioceses, an older version of the Latin Psalter, and many more.